 What You Can’t Deduct

-Some things that seem like they should be deductible are not actually deductible.
+Some things that seem like they might be deductible are not actually deductible.

-- You can not deduct meals while travelling from your old home to your new home.
+- You can not deduct meals while traveling from your old home to your new home.

 - The temporary lodging deduction is limited to one day after you move out of your old house, the days of travel, and one day after you arrive at your new home.